Q) Are you as good as a real teacher?

 Q) How do I pay you?

 A) It’s simple.
 Payment is made in advance of tutorials by either a BACs bank transfer or, if you’re not in the UK an International bank transfer.
-Payment through PayPal is also welcome.
+Payment through PayPal is also possible, though there is an additional 3% fee for this.

 Q) Can I get a special offer on the price?